High Country Cloggers: Local dance group represent North Carolina at presidential inauguration

-Showcasing a wealth of talent and enthusiasm, an ensemble of dancers from the High Country represented North Carolina on the national stage during the upcoming presidential inauguration.
+Showcasing a wealth of talent and enthusiasm, an ensemble of dancers from the High Country representied North Carolina on the national stage during the upcoming presidential inauguration.

 On Jan.
 20, the High Country Cloggers took part in “Parade Across America,” a virtual celebration taking place during the presidential inauguration that will feature performances from communities in all 56 U.S. states and territories.